duckdb/duckdb-web/_posts/2023-05-26-correlated-subqueries-in-sql.md

 | 0.06s  | >48 Hours    | >48 Hours  |

 As Postgres and SQLite do not de-correlate the subquery, the query is not just *logically*, but *actually* executed once for every row.
-As the subquery involves a full table scan, this moves the query from linear complexity, O(n), to quadratic complexity, O(n<sup>2</sup>).
+As a result, the subquery is executed *4 million times* in those systems, which takes an immense amount of time.

 In this case, it is possible to manually decorrelate the query and generate the following SQL: